 Go ahead.

-And of course, Poland hates Russia, uh, but they also don't want to have the Russians start bombing Polish airfield airfields.
+And, of course, Poland hates Russia, but they also don't want to have the Russians start bombing Polish airfields.

 So there's a very interesting balance as they try to work that out.

-I think that the uh the momentum of the war is beginning to shift more and more towards Ukraine.
+I think that the momentum of the war is beginning to shift more and more towards Ukraine.

-You know, they picked up thirty Russian tanks where the guys apparently just walked off and left the tank behind.
+You know, they picked up 30 Russian tanks where the guys apparently just walked off and left the tank behind.

-Um you keep getting that kind of attrition, and presently you're gonna have a pretty well-armed uh Ukrainian army uh and a pretty demoralized Russian army.
+You keep getting that kind of attrition, and presently you're going to have a pretty well-armed Ukrainian army and a pretty demoralized Russian army.

 So there's really two things we've got to figure out here.